eepj/lprs-jp/README.md

 * (a) Model not deployed despite comparable metrics as a substantial decrease in confidence in the predicted classes was observed.

 * (b) Increasing the number of parameters resulted in marginal improvement or degraded performance.

-* Vehicles must be partially visible for the license plates to be detected.

 ## References
 **alpr_jp**